Pyrus ussuriensis 'Ure' flowers

 One of the hardiest older variety pear trees for cold climate orchards, featuring frothy white flowers in spring and good fall color; 2" diameter fruit; good fresh eating and canning, but self-pollinating and very resistant to fireblight

 Ure Pear is draped in stunning clusters of white flowers with purple anthers along the branches in mid spring.
 It has dark green foliage throughout the season.
 The glossy oval leaves turn an outstanding burgundy in the fall.
-The fruits are yellow pomes displayed in mid fall, which are excellent for making jams and jellies but which can be messy if allowed to drop on the lawn or walkways.
-This variety requires a different selection of the same species growing nearby in order to set fruit.
-The furrowed brown bark is not particularly outstanding.
+The fruits are showy chartreuse pears with hints of yellow, which are carried in abundance in mid fall.
+The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

-Ure Pear is recommended for the following landscape applications;
+Aside from its primary use as an edible, Ure Pear is sutiable for the following landscape applications;